Amebis/ZRCola/README.md

 - `nmake Register`	Build a debug version of project, install fonts (reboot required), and Start Menu shortcuts.
 For development purposes only!
 - `nmake Unregister`	Remove Start Menu shortcuts, and fonts.
 For development purposes only!

 The `/ls` flag can be appended to the commands above to reduce NMAKE's verbosity.
-You can combine multiple targets (i.e. nmake Unregister Clean).
+You can combine multiple targets (e.g. nmake Unregister Clean).
 Please, see NMAKE reference for further reading.

 ## Translating ZRCola
 Instructions how to translate ZRCola to your language can be found [here](LOCALIZATION.md).